-None of this is actually as hard as it sounds — though it’s not easy — but it does take real effort, strategy, and a bit of context to navigate.
+None of this is actually as hard as it sounds — though it’s not easy — it does take real effort, strategy, and a bit of context to navigate.
 We’ve got you covered with some survival tips for new dads.

 Establish a Routine.
 Now.

 A solid, baby-led schedule can mean the difference between a kid that eats and sleeps easily and a kid that makes the nights and days a living hell.
 But parents can’t simply impose a schedule upon their kid and hope it works.
 The trick is in waiting for the kid to establish their own routine of sleeping, eating, and alertness.
 They’ll usually have something worked out around the 3-month mark.
 Then they’ll abruptly change it up a month later.
-It okay, and it’s normal.
-Parents just need to follow their kid’s lead and keep strictly to the schedule the kid establishes.
+This is okay and normal.
+Parents just need to follow their kid’s lead and adhere strictly to the schedule the kid establishes.

 Along with that schedule, parents should develop a nightly sleep ritual that primes the kid for laying down.
 Even though they lack teeth, the routine could include some gum massaging, a story or two, and a song.
 Kids should be put down while sleepy but not asleep so they can learn to soothe themselves.